-We draw attention to Note 1(e) in the financial report, which indicates that the Group incurred a loss of \$244,982 for the year ended 31 December 2016 and, as at that date, its current liabilities exceeded its current assets by \$128,231.
-These events or conditions, along with other matters as set forth in Note 1(e), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 1(e) in the financial report, which indicates the existence of a material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-Information other than the financial report and auditor's report thereon
+Information Other than the Financial Report and Auditor's Report Thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the Group's annual report for the year ended 31 December 2016, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 31 December 2017, but does not include the financial report and our auditor's report thereon.